frankhjung/article-git-pipelines/README.md

 1. render HTML from Markdown
 1. archive rendered document

-Here are other source repositories that offer pipelines that you may also like to try:
+Below is a list of other source repositories that offer pipelines that you may also like to try:

 * [Kaggle](https://www.kaggle.com/)
 * [DigitalOcean](https://www.digitalocean.com/)
 * [Travis CI](https://travis-ci.org/)

 # [GitLab](https://gitlab.com/)

 GitLab pipelines are a well integrated tool.
-CI / CD pipelines are easily accessed from the sidebar:
+CI/CD pipelines are easily accessed from the sidebar:

 ![CI/CD on sidebar](images/gitlab-sidebar.png)